-1 Goal Name Increase Affordable Housing Stock Goal Description HOME - \$155,000 CHDO Set-Aside for acquisition, construction, and/or development of affordable housing (up to two units - addresses to be determined during program year) HOME - \$25,000 Tenants to Homeowners CHDO operating If CDBG is utilized in 2024, it will be carry-over project funding from the previous program year acquisition activity previously accounted for on prior action plans.
-2 Goal Name Maintain current affordable housing stock Goal Description Maintaining the current affordable housing stock in the community by way of rehabilitation programs and weatherization programs.
-Comprehensive Housing Rehabilitation - \$185,000 for up to five units.
-Emergency and Furnace Loans - \$50,000 for up to 10 units.
-Activity Delivery - \$60,000 for all three programs above.
-3 Goal Name Provide homebuyer assistance Goal Description There are no new projects utilizing homebuyer assistance in the 2024 Annual Action Plan.
-If HOME is utilized in 2024, it will be carry-over project funding from the previous program year homebuyer activity previously accounted for on prior action plans.
+1 Goal Name Increase Affordable Housing Stock Goal Description HOME - \$127,139 CHDO Set-Aside project funds for acquisition, construction, and/or development of affordable housing (up to two units - addresses to be determined during program year) HOME - \$21,500 Tenants to Homeowners CHDO operating expenses CDBG - \$50,000 Acquisition of real property for affordable housing 2 Goal Name Naintain current affordable housing stock Goal Description Maintaining the current affordable housing stock in the community by way of homeowner housing rehabilitation programs.
+CDBG - \$281,000 Homeowner Housing Rehabilitation for 13 housing units.
+CDBG - \$55,000 Lawrence Habitat for Humanity Critical Repair for Weatherization Assistance for 10 housing units Activity Delivery is included in the amount listed for all programs above.
+3 Goal Name Provide homebuyer assistance Goal Description Provide direct financial assistance to homebuyers.
+Funds can be used to provide up to 50% of the down payment required for a home purchase by a low- or moderate-income (LMI) household.
+CDBG funds can also be used for other homeownership assistance, such as: closing costs, principal write-down assistance, interest rate subsidies, financing acquisition, and mortgage financing guarantees from private lenders.
+CDBG - \$10,000

 4 Goal Name Public facility improvements Goal Description Improvements to building structures for agencies providing services to CDBG-eligible clientele, public infrastructure in CDBG-eligible geographic locations such as roads, sidewalks, pathways, trails, bus stops, parks and park structures, recreational components, restrooms.
 Acquisition, construction or rehab of facilities for seniors, persons with disabilities, homeless, youth centers, neighborhood facilities, parking lots and parking garages.
-Solid waste disposal facilities, flood drainage facilities, water and sewer facilities, childcare centers, tree planting, fire stations and equipment, health facilities, abused and neglected children's facilities, asbestos removal, HIV/AIDS facilities, wind turbines, retaining walls, removal of architectural barriers that assist persons with disabilities. \$196,409 will be allocated to Municipal Services and Operations programming to provide projects in eligible low- and moderate-income neighborhoods and/or areas of Lawrence.
-This will include activity delivery for staff. \$146,091 will be allocated to GoodLife Innovations, Inc., for the rehabilitation activities for group residential intensive care homes in Lawrence.
-Includes Activity Delivery.
+Solid waste disposal facilities, flood drainage facilities, water and sewer facilities, childcare centers, tree planting, fire stations and equipment, health facilities, abused and neglected children's facilities, asbestos removal, HIV/AIDS facilities, wind turbines, retaining walls, removal of architectural barriers that assist persons with disabilities.
+CDBG - \$175,000 will be allocated to City Departments to provide projects in eligible low- and moderate-income neighborhoods and/or areas of Lawrence including Activity Delivery.
+CDBG - \$160,000 will be allocated to GoodLife Innovations, Inc., for the exterior rehabilitation activities for a group residential intensive care home in Lawrence including Activity Delivery.
 5 Goal Name Tenant-Based Rental Assistance (TBRA) Goal Description The Lawrence-Douglas County Housing Authority (LDCHA) is the only program in Lawrence that provides permanent housing assistance to homeless individuals and families.
 To qualify for the TBRA program, the client must meet the definition of literally homeless or be at imminent risk of homelessness, be a homeless youth or families with children, or be fleeing domestic violence.
 HOME TBRA funds are time limited and usually sufficient to support a family for 24 months.
-For 2024 TBRA will be allocated \$300,000.
+HOME - \$240,000 for TBRA.
+This includes the costs of inspecting the housing and determining the income eligibility of the family.
+6 Goal Name Delivery of public services Goal Description The City will focus its Eligible public services for items such as homelessness services, domestic violence survivor services, affordable housing information and referral services, financial counseling, emergency grant payments for rent and utilities, HMIS or comparable system data services assistance.
+CDBG - \$111,000 The Lawrence Community Shelter - Stabilization services for emergency shelter guests